15K 'rainbow' fentanyl pills smuggled in Lego box seized

 The case is part of a broader problem of Mexican cartels’ “most recent tactics to attract the public while deceiving them about the lethal drugs,” according to DEA New York Division.
 “The Sinaloa Cartel and Jalisco New Generation Cartel are mass-producing fentanyl pills in rainbow colors to not only brand their products but use colors and dyes to mimic candy and/or legitimate prescription drugs.”

-Hiding the pills in toys is commonplace, but there’s nothing playful about the rainbow-colored drugs — a dose as small as 2 milligrams can be lethal and one pill can kill a person.
+Hiding the pills in toys is commonplace but there’s nothing playful about the rainbow-colored drugs — a dose as small as two milligrams can be lethal; one pill can kill a person.

 “This treacherous deception to market rainbow fentanyl-like candy — this is every parent’s worst nightmare, especially in the month of October as Halloween fast approaches,” said Frank Tarentino, special agent in charge.

-The DEA issued an advisory about the pills in August.
-Since then, no deaths of children have been linked to the colorful fentanyl pills, but the DEA said parents need to remain alert.
+The DEA issued an advisory about the pills in August; since then, no deaths of children have been linked to the colorful fentanyl pills, but the DEA said parents need to remain vigilant.